SMARTKT/CommentProbe/Visualization/README_VISUALISATION.md

 ### Part 2 - Running SmartKT on the project

-1. Download SmartKT - tool used to generate intermediate output which is used for Visualization.
+1. Download SmartKT - tool used to generate intermediate output which is used in CommentProbe.
 The url to download it from is -
-`https://tinyurl.com/1gsy599o`.
-This will redirect to a Google Drive folder which contains two zip files, download the zip file - `smartKT_Knowledge_Graph_Generation_without_Docker.zip`.
+`https://tinyurl.com/knowledgeGraphSmartKT`.
+This will redirect to a Google Drive folder which contains  the zip file - `SmartKT.zip`.
 Only this file is required.
-After downloading, extract it (the extraction process will take some time) and  we recommend changing the name of the folder to SmartKT, though it isn't compulsory.
+The non zipped version is also there and can be also be downloaded. if you donwloaded the zipped version, extract it (the extraction process will take some time = ~10 mins).

 2. At this point, the directory structure would look like this